’Vision Zero’ and innovation – how Sweden will become a world-leader in cancer care

 How can Sweden become even better at cancer care?
 Hopes are that a new innovation milieu, just granted funding by Vinnova, will provide the answer.
 The initiative is championed by the Swedish Association of Local Authorities and Regions (SKR), AstraZeneca, Elekta and Stockholm School of Economics (SSE).

 The idea for a Vision Zero comes from the Swedish Transportation Administration, who in 1997 launched its long-term goal, or vision, of zero traffic-related deaths or injuries.
 By focusing on innovation, among other ways through prevention and early diagnoses, the hope is to eventually transform cancer into a curable or chronic disease.
 First out is lung cancer.

-"The clear goal of the innovation hub is to eventually eliminate cancer as a cause of death.
+"The clear goal of the innovation milieu is to eventually eliminate cancer as a cause of death.
 That's like putting a man on the moon.
-It's a moon-landing vision," says Ola Ejlertsson, Business Manager at Stockholm School of Economics Executive Education (ExEd).
+It's a moon-landing vision," says Ola Ejlertsson, Client Director at Stockholm School of Economics Executive Education (ExEd).

 More innovation in cancer research

 As a business school, SSE does not carry out clinical research on cancer as a disease.
 But when it comes to innovation and organization, the School is the perfect partner.
 And we need all the different pieces to complete the puzzle.

 There is a lot of money going into cancer research – with too little innovation as a result, says Ola Ejlertsson.
 Far too often specialists, academia and other players work in silos, without the cross-functional approach necessary to meet the many challenges they are facing.

 "There's a need to coordinate research in this field and create a point of contact where different specialist healthcare professions can work in a more integrated way, and entrepreneurs, companies and academia can meet.
 This will create better conditions for developing innovative products, services and ideas.
 We want to be the catalyst for this," he says.